• Home

 And he said, “O man greatly beloved, fear not!
 Peace be to you; be strong, yes, be strong!”
 So when he spoke to me I was strengthened, and said, “Let my lord speak, for you have strengthened me” (Daniel 10:19).

 This heartfelt imparting is the best antidote against discouragement.
 It uplifts the heart and reshapes the mind.
 It brings about a new way of contemplation where God illuminates the dark prospects.
-As a result, the sun of hope rises and shines in our heart, bringing boldness and edifying expectations.
+As a result, the sun of hope rises and shines in our hearts, bringing boldness and edifying expectations.

 The fibers of discouragement

 Discouragement doesn’t come overnight.
 It is the result of a prolonged conflict that has drained the soul of any sort of fortitude.
 It is the surrendering of oneself to the fate of apparent darkness.
 It affects the way we assess reality, and above all, the way we speak inwardly—that is, the way we think—as well as the way we communicate with others.
 Discouragement brings nothing good.
 It is a destructive mental state with which God has nothing to do.
-It is one of the purest expressions of unbelief which feeds on ignorance and blindness.
+It is one of the purest expressions of unbelief that feeds on ignorance and blindness.

 The speech of discouragement

 “Then they journeyed from Mount Hor by the Way of the Red Sea, to go around the land of Edom; and the soul of the people became very discouraged on the way.
 And the people spoke against God and against Moses: “Why have you brought us up out of Egypt to die in the wilderness?
-For there is no food and no water, and our soul loathes this worthless bread” (Number 21:4,5).
+For there is no food and no water, and our soul loathes this worthless bread” (Numbers 21:4,5).

 One of the main problems with discouragement resides in its inevitable expression.
 It doesn’t keep quiet.
 It preaches words of unbelief wherever it abides.
-It is so because the discouraged heart has removed God from his assessment.
+It is so because the discouraged heart has removed God from its assessment.
 It can only see the dark clouds of detrimental circumstances hanging above its head.
-All edifying rays have been removed and there stands the discouraged heart amidst complains and grumblings.
+All edifying rays have been removed and there stands the discouraged heart amidst complaints and grumblings.
 All is bad; nothing will work; God doesn’t hear; there is no hope of deliverance.

 Only be strong and very courageous, that you may observe to do according to all the law which Moses My servant commanded you; do not turn from it to the right hand or to the left, that you may prosper wherever you go” (Joshua 1:7).